CQCL/hugr/specification/hugr.md

 ## Type System

 There are three classes of type: ``AnyType`` $\supset$ ``CopyableType`` $\supset$ ``EqType``.
 Types in these classes are distinguished by the operations possible on (runtime) values of those types:

 - For the broadest class (``AnyType``), the only operation supported is the identity operation (aka no-op, or `lift` - see [Extension Tracking](#extension-tracking) below).
 Specifically, we do not require it to be possible to copy or discard all values, hence the requirement that outports of linear type must have exactly one edge.
 (That is, a type not known to be in the copyable subset).
 All incoming ports must have exactly one edge.

     In fully qubit-counted contexts programs take in a number of qubits as input and return the same number, with no discarding.
-See [quantum extension](#quantum-extension) for more.

 - The next class is ``CopyableType``, i.e. types holding ordinary classical data, where values can be copied (and discarded, the 0-ary copy).
 This allows multiple (or 0) outgoing edges from an outport; also these types can be sent down Static edges.
 Note: dataflow inputs (Value and Static) always require a single connection.

 - The final class is ``EqType``: these are copyable types with a well-defined notion of equality between values.
 (While *some* notion of equality is defined on any type with a binary representation, that if the bits are equal then the value is, the converse is not necessarily true - values that are indistinguishable can have different bit representations.)